konfig-sdks/partna-java-sdk/docs/VoucherApi.md

-    String email = "email_example"; // Email that was used to create the voucher String network = "network_example"; // Supported crypto network String voucherCode = "voucherCode_example"; // Voucher code to be redeemed String merchantFee = "USD"; // In USD (optional).
+    String email = "email_example"; // Email that was used to create the voucher String network = "network_example"; // Supported crypto network String voucherCode = "voucherCode_example"; // Voucher code to be redeemed String merchantFee = "merchantFee_example"; // In USD (optional) with a precision of 2 decimal places (max).
 Can be supplied if the merchant want to withdraw a portion of the voucher amount into their Ventogram balance.
 This must be a fraction or all of voucher value (ie received amount - voucher fee)
     String rateKey = "rateKey_example"; // This is a Ventogram-signed rate key.
 This will be returned in response if the signed rate was used for conversion. try {
       VoucherRedeemAndWithdrawResponse result = client